Which of the following lists contains the four most abundant elem... | Channels for Pearson+

 1

 Step 1: Understand the context of the question.
-The problem is asking for the four most abundant elements found in living systems, which are essential for life and are involved in biological molecules and processes.
+The problem is asking for the four most abundant elements found in living organisms, which are essential for biological processes and structures.

-Step 2: Recall the key elements that make up the majority of biological molecules.
-These elements are Carbon (C), Hydrogen (H), Oxygen (O), and Nitrogen (N).
-They are the building blocks of macromolecules such as proteins, carbohydrates, lipids, and nucleic acids.
+Step 2: Recall that living organisms are primarily composed of molecules like water, proteins, carbohydrates, lipids, and nucleic acids.
+These molecules are made up of specific elements that are most abundant in biological systems.

-Step 3: Compare the given options to the known essential elements.
-Sodium, Chlorine, Magnesium, and Iron are important but not the most abundant.
-Carbon, Calcium, Oxygen, and Sodium include some essential elements but not the correct combination.
-Calcium, Phosphorus, Potassium, and Sulfur are also important but not the most abundant.
+Step 3: Identify the key elements involved in these molecules.
+For example, water (H₂O) contains hydrogen and oxygen, proteins and nucleic acids contain carbon, hydrogen, oxygen, and nitrogen, and carbohydrates and lipids also contain carbon, hydrogen, and oxygen.

-Step 4: Identify the correct answer from the options provided.
-The correct answer is Carbon, Hydrogen, Oxygen, and Nitrogen, as these are the four most abundant elements in living systems.
+Step 4: Compare the given options to the elements that are most abundant in living organisms.
+The correct answer should include carbon (C), hydrogen (H), oxygen (O), and nitrogen (N), as these are the primary elements found in biological macromolecules.

-Step 5: Reflect on why these elements are abundant.
-Carbon forms the backbone of organic molecules, Hydrogen and Oxygen are key components of water and other compounds, and Nitrogen is essential for amino acids and nucleotides.
+Step 5: Eliminate the other options by recognizing that elements like phosphorus, sulfur, calcium, magnesium, iron, zinc, copper, potassium, sodium, and chlorine are important but not as abundant as carbon, hydrogen, oxygen, and nitrogen in living organisms.

 Watch next